paulhuggett/icubaby/README.md

 # icubaby

 A C++ Baby Library to Immediately Convert Unicode.
-A portable, header-only, dependency-free, library for C++ 17 or later.
+The icubaby library offers a portable, header-only, dependency-free, library for C++ 17 or later.
 Fast, minimal, and easy to use for converting sequences of text between any of the Unicode UTF encodings.
 It does not allocate dynamic memory and neither throws or catches exceptions.

 > icubaby is in no way related to the
 > [International Components for Unicode](https://icu.unicode.org) library!